-- Each team roster shall consist of a minimum number of five players with a maximum of 15 players.
+- Each team roster shall consist of a minimum number of five (5) players with a maximum of ten (10) players.
 A team must have five players to start a game.
 Failure to start with five players will result in a forfeiture of the game(s).
-Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) The roster shall contain a proportionate number of athletes and partners.
-The line-up on the field shall never exceed three athletes and two Unified Partners at any time. - 3) During play, due to injury or player disqualification, a team may play with as few as four players (minus 1 athlete or partner).
-However, if a team is unable to field at least four players or maintain a proper ratio of athletes/partners, the game shall be forfeit.
-At no time can play continue with less than the minimum number of players.
+Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) The line-up on the field shall never exceed three athletes and two Unified Partners at any time. - 3) During play, due to injury or player disqualification, a team may play with as few as four players (minus 1 athlete or partner).
+The game may be continued with fewer players as long as the team has a chance to wi.
+A minimum of one (1) athlete and one (1) partner is required on the field. - All teams are expected to adhere to and perform under the Special Olympics Unified Sports Priciple of Meaningful Involvement.